giraykskn/Fromage-dl2/blogpost.md

 ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) `TODO: Change this. include the example prompt - it is already in the github in the folder blogpost_imgs`

-Our contributions are as follows:

-1. Test the few-shot learning capabilities of the FROMAGe model in a multimodal setting.

-2. Further analyze the multimodal vs. text-only few-shot learning capabilities of the FROMAGe model.

-3. Compare the FROMAGe model to existing benchmark models and quantify the differences.

-To test if the FROMAGe model can perform in-context learning, our inspiration is Tsimpoukelli et al. (2021)(Figure 4).
-We use their dataset - Open Ended Mini ImageNet.
-It consists of images and their corresponding captions.
-The interesting part is the captions containing words without meanings such as “dax” or “blicket”.
-In order to observe if the model is able to learn those words, we experiment with the different variants in the dataset.
-They are the variants of few-shot learning, and the dataset that we use has 1,3,5 inner-shots, along with 2 and 5 ways.
-We use this setting as introduced in the Frozen language model by Tsimpoukelli et al. (2021).
-The ways represent the number of categories (dog vs cat) and the inner-shots are used to show the amount of distinct examples given to the model per category.
-We apply the same technique meaning that it is possible to experiment with 1,3 or 5 images of dax or 1,3 or 5 images of blickets as the input prompt.
-We do this experiment to see if FROMAGe is able to perform in-context learning using a few-shot prompt.
-We also experiment with prompts of different lengths (only “dax” as a prompt for instance), the amount of words that are expected to be returned by the model and different temperature parameters.
-Another variation we try is repeating the same prompt, the number of inner-shots that are repeated when giving them to the model.
-We observe that with 5 repetitions, no matter how many inner-shots or ways are given, it is possible to observe higher accuracy in the outcome of the model learning a meaningless word and being able to output the correct image/caption pair for that.
+After experimenting with the model to reproduce the results in the original paper, we make a novel contribution with the FROMAGe model.
+Our contribution is to further test the multimodal few-shot learning capabilities of FROMAGe on the Open-ended MiniImageNet dataset that we obtain from the paper “Multimodal Few-Shot Learning with Frozen Language Models” [4].
+We do this in order to address the limitation of the exploration range of the model.
+The Open-ended MiniImageNet dataset consists of images and their corresponding captions.
+Along with a new dataset, the following terminology is introduced in Frozen:

+Task induction : Include a preceding explanatory text (before the images and captions), in order to enhance the prompt of the model.
+Variations we use: [yes, no]
+Ways: Represent the distinct categories to be classified Variations we use: [2,5]
+Inner-shots: An example given to each category which includes the image and its caption.
+Variations we use: [1,3,5]
+Repeats: The number of times each example (inner-shot) is repeated in the prompt.
+Variations we use: [0,2,4]

+FROMAGe model is able to handle multimodal settings and perform few-shot classification, as we can also see from the reproduction results.
+However, the significance of the new dataset is that it contains words that do not have meanings for the image captions.
+The model was not trained on these words.
+They are given as “dax” or “blicket” in the 2-way scenario and three more meaningless words, “shously”, “slation” and “perpo”, are added to those in the 5-way scenario.
+We apply FROMAGe on this dataset in order to observe if the model is able to learn those new words (perform in-context learning) along with the images, and output the related one when prompted with the final question caption “What is this?This is a”.
+Essentially, the model needs to learn to override its previously known information with the new words.
+To fully understand this, we provide an example prompt with the base setting we use:

+EXAMPLE PROMPT IMAGE

+Besides the base setting, we also experiment with prompts of different lengths (for instance, only “dax” as the caption prompt instead of “This is a dax”).
+We further observe different outcomes by changing the amount of words that are expected to be returned by the model and different temperature parameters.
+With those we do not see improvements so we do not base our evaluations on that and opted for other variations of the four parameters to continue with our experiments.
+Repeats of the captions were a part of the experiments done in the original paper of the Frozen model which we also include in our experiments.
+We do the first part of our experiments without the task induction.
+In the second part of our experiments, we also use task induction by adding the texts “Answer with dax or blicket” for the 2-way scenario and “Answer with dax or blicket or shously or slation or perpo”.
+Finally, we report the results with the different variations in Section 4.

 # 4. Results
 In the following section we presents the experiments we performed with varying the four different parameters - task induction, ways, inner-shots and repeats.
 The results for 2 ways with different inner-shots, repeats and task induction is presented in the following table: